 The international community has established certain transnational agreements to protect the Amazon Rainforest.
 Reducing Emission from Deforestation and Forest Degradation in Developing Countries (REDD+) is a program developed by various parties in the United Nations Framework Convention on Climate Change.
 They aim to stop the destruction of rainforests around the world.
 This program offers result-based payments to countries that take action to reduce carbon emissions in their forest regions.
-In other words, if a country implements policies that combat deforestation policy's results.
+In other words, if a country implements policies that combat deforestation, REDD+ will give the government a certain amount of money based on the anti-deforestation policy's results.
 Brazil is one of the most active countries in REDD+.
 From 2005 to 2012, the national government of Brazil enacted climate change policies and successfully reduced deforestation of the Amazon by 80 percent.
 Thus, transnational agreements like REDD+ play a significant role in preventing deforestation.